(I know, you can’t believe I listen to 2 pac? Well, I don’t much anymore.. just a few of the clean ones from time to time)

 Anyway some songs just have the power to “take you back” if you know what I mean.

 As I was reflecting on my life, my changes and some of the crazy things I’ve gone through, I started to realize the sheer power in some of the ideas in these songs.

-This song reminds me that there is a lot of crap in the world.
+This song reminds me that there are a lot of hard things the world.

 Jim Rohn says we need to be acquainted with the both the highs and lows in life.
 We need to understand the good and some of the bad.

 You’ve to to taste some of the bitter to really appreciate the sweet.

 I used to think that rap music, football, partying and picking fights were “cool” things.